AzuraCast/azuracast-docs/home.md

 >
 > To install AzuraCast, you should have a basic understanding of the Linux shell terminal.
 Once installed, every aspect of your radio station can be managed via AzuraCast's web interface.
 {.is-info}

+# What is AzuraCast?

+**AzuraCast** is a self-hosted, all-in-one web radio management suite.
+Using its easy installer and powerful but intuitive web interface, you can start up a fully working web radio station in a few quick minutes.

+AzuraCast works for web radio stations of all types and sizes, and is built to run on even the most affordable VPS web hosts.
+AzuraCast's mascot is Azura Ruisselante, created by [Tyson Tan](https://tysontan.deviantart.com/).

 # License
 AzuraCast is licensed under the [Apache license, version 2.0](https://github.com/AzuraCast/AzuraCast/blob/master/LICENSE.txt).
 This project is free and open-source software, and pull requests are always welcome